leungkimming/BatMan1/README.md

 ## Software
 * ESPBatMan3.ino is the arduino Program running inside the ESP32
 * Double check the shunt resistor value in your INA226 and update the value to the program
+* The ESP32 will store the remaining capacity in its internal memory (preferences) before going hibernation due to low current when you switch off the wheelchair (defined as IdlemA).
+This is to save battery power
+* INA226 will wake up ESP32 upon wheelchair startup power consumption (defined as AlertmW) detected

 ## Communication Specification
 ### Name and UUIDs
 * The Device Name must start with 'BatMan', such as 'BatMan010'